stevekm/contact-sheets/README.md

-# How to make contact sheets from color film negatives
+# How to make contact sheets from film negatives

 In this post I will detail methods on how to make contact sheets from 35mm film negatives.